raspberrypi/documentation/usage/terminal.md

 `pi@raspberrypi ~ $`

-However this may vary for you, in this example `pi` is the name of the currently logged in user and `raspberrypi` is the 'hostname' of the Pi (so if your user name was Fred and the hostname was `fredsraspberry` then it would be `fred@fredsraspberry`).
+However this may vary for you.
+In this example `pi` is the name of the currently logged in user and `raspberrypi` is the 'hostname' of the Pi (so if your user name was Fred and the hostname was `fredsraspberry` then it would be `fred@fredsraspberry`).

 Now, let's try running a command.
 Type `pwd` followed by the `enter` key.
-This should display something along the lines of `\home\pi` (again this depends on your user name!).
+This should display something like `\home\pi` (again this depends on your user name!).
 This command displays your 'present working directory' (hence `pwd`!).

 ## Navigating and browsing your Pi